 Transfer function for a transmission line using ABCD parameters.

-The signal travelling on the line is now a convolution of the input signal X(t) and the impulse response function h(t), where h(t) is truncated at t = 0 using the sgn(t) function.
+Note that the transfer function is bandlimited, and it needs to be truncated using a windowing function.
+The signal travelling on the line is now a convolution of the input signal X(t) and the impulse response function h(t), where h(t) is truncated at t = 0 using the sign(x) function.
 Note that h(t) is the inverse Fourier transform of the transfer function that was found above:

 Convolution between the transfer function and input signal in the time domain.